Smart mobility policy - understanding the discourse

 Jacob Witzell is a PhD Student in Planning and decision analysis at VTI and KTH.
 He is currently studying organizational and institutional aspects of sustainable transitions within the MISTRA-program Sustainable Accessibility and Mobility Services.

 The seminar is arranged by Integrated Transport Research Lab.

 Please register by 18th of May to secure your place.

 The event will also be streaming live on our Facebook page

 Contact Albin Engholm, firstname.lastname@example.org

-The presentation is the ninth installment in our series of Tuesday Seminars that will take place during 2018.to receive updates about future events at ITRL, or if you want to know more about what we have planned.
+The presentation is the ninth installment in our series of Tuesday Seminars that will take place during 2018.
+Sign up for our newsletter to receive updates about future events at ITRL, or take a look at our calendar if you want to know more about what we have planned.